Kale and fruit breakfast shakes are all the rage now. But, there are ways to make this nutrient-dense drink even better

-Bottom line – Add some sort of fat (i.e. grass-fed butter, Brain Octane™, and Upgraded™ MCT oil) to your kale and all other vegetables for that matter so your body can use them all the way.
-If you still eat raw kale after reading this far, you can put Upgraded™ MCT oil in the smoothie.
+Bottom line – Add some sort of fat (i.e. grass-fed butter, Brain Octane™, and Upgraded™ XCT oil) to your kale and all other vegetables for that matter so your body can use them all the way.
+If you still eat raw kale after reading this far, you can put Upgraded™ XCT oil in the smoothie.

 Steam Your Kale to Reduce Oxalates and Goitrogens